zhorifiandi/zhorifiandi.github.io/_posts/2024-09-14-solve-stuck-systems-flow-using-saga-pattern.md

     - **Failure**: Trigger compensating transactions for both previous steps:
         - Refund the customer.
         - Restore product stock.

-### Benefits of the Saga Pattern in Handling Failures

-- **Consistency**: Compensating transactions ensure that your system never stays in an invalid state.
-- **Isolation**: Each step is independent, so a failure in one area doesn’t crash the entire system.
-- **Automation**: The saga automatically handles rollbacks and retries without manual intervention, minimizing human error.

-By handling failures at every step of the process, the Saga Pattern ensures that your system remains robust and fault-tolerant, even in complex distributed environments.

 ## Common Pitfalls